seohsirk/next-supabase-ai-template/README.md

 - **`@kit/accounts`**: Package that defines components and logic for managing personal accounts
 - **`@kit/team-accounts`**: Package that defines components and logic for managing team
 - **`@kit/admin`**: Admin package that defines the schema and logic for managing users, subscriptions, and more.

+And billing packages that can be added to the application:
+- **`@kit/stripe`**: Stripe package that defines the schema and logic for managing Stripe.
+This is used by the `@kit/billing-gateway` package and abstracts the Stripe API.
+- **`@kit/lemon-squeezy`**: Lemon Squeezy package that defines the schema and logic for managing Lemon Squeezy.
+This is used by the `@kit/billing-gateway` package and abstracts the Lemon Squeezy API.
+(Coming soon)
+- **`@kit/paddle`**: Paddle package that defines the schema and logic for managing Paddle.
+This is used by the `@kit/billing-gateway` package and abstracts the Paddle API.
+(Coming soon

 ### Application Configuration